n8ta/watchttp/README.md

 # watchttp
-(macOS ONLY)
+(

-Watch a list of webpages for changes at a set interval.
+atch a list of webpages for changes at a set interval.
 Send system notifcations when they change.

 ![image of macOS notification](./images/notif.png)